Concept-Labs/.github/profile/README.md

 }
 ```
 No hidden magic.
 Configuration with powerful directives you can understand at a glance.
+Diffrenet formats: JSON, PHP, (XML, YAML in progress).
+Third-party libraris may be used, only need to add appropriate adapters.

 ### Drop-In Integration
 Every package includes a `concept.json` that self-describes its dependencies and configuration.
 Add a package via Composer, and it just works—no manual wiring required.